-This non-toxic glow in the dark Day of the Dead lanterns are so easy to make.
+These non-toxic glow-in-the-dark Day of the Dead lanterns are so easy to make.
 They are a great Day of the Dead craft to make with kids.
-These would also make for a great Halloween party craft or decoration.
+These would also make for a great party craft or altar decoration for Día de Los Muertos.
+During the Day of the Dead celebrations, people honor the loved ones that have passed.
+It is a joyful celebration full of life and color.
+So we decided to make these easy Day of the Dead glowing jars with the kids and keep our Latino traditions alive during this spirit-filled celebration.

 We are getting ready for our Day of the Dead party celebration on November 1st.
 We wanted to make a fun Dia de Los Muertos craft with the kids.
 We’re creating a Day of the Dead altar and wanted to make something with a fun and cool twist.

-We figured we could do a glow in the dark craft and came up with the idea of this super easy glow in the dark Calavera lanterns.
-We had all of the materials for these at home and made them in no time and I have to say we all were really happy with how awesome these look at night.
+We figured we could do a glow-in-the-dark craft and came up with the idea of these super easy Calavera lanterns.
+We had all the materials for these at home and made them in no time.
+And I must say, we all were delighted with how awesome these look at night.

-If you’re making a Day of the Dead craft or an altar at home it’s important to know the meaning behind many of these traditions and what each element symbolizes.
+If you’re making a Day of the Dead craft or an altar at home, you must learn the meaning behind many of these traditions and what each element symbolizes.

 Day of the Dead Lanterns

-Altars created for El Dia de los Muertos usually include candles.
-We decided to use lanterns instead of candles in our Day of the Dead altar and decorations because they are safer for kids.
-The light of the candles in an altar is believed to light the way for our ancestors to reach their final resting place.
+Altars created for El Dia de Los Muertos usually include candles.
+However, we decided to use lanterns instead of candles in our Day of the Dead altar and decorations because they are safer for kids.
+The light of the candles on an altar is believed to light the way for our ancestors to reach their final resting place.

-For these lanterns, se used sugar skull or calavera designs.
-Sugar skulls have a very special meaning in Day of the Dead celebrations.
-As the name implies traditional sugar skulls are made from sugar using molds.
+For these lanterns, we used sugar skulls or Calavera designs.
+Sugar skulls have a special meaning in Day of the Dead celebrations.
+As the name implies, traditional sugar skulls are made from sugar using molds.
 They are then decorated and are usually very colorful.

 - Let the paint dry before closing the jar.

 - Pour the glow in the dark liquid inside the mason jar.
-Close the jar tightly and shake it making sure that the liquid covers all the inside of the mason jars.
+Close the jar tightly and shake it, ensuring the liquid covers all the inside of the mason jars.

-Proper safety materials like safety glasses and gloves should be used when recommended to protect eyes and skin.
+You should use proper safety materials like safety glasses and gloves to protect your eyes and skin.

 Day of the Dead crafts for kids